Where is Sri Lanka is located?

-Sri Lanka is a year-round destination as it has two monsoons that occur in different halves of the island at different times.
+Tropical Island, Sri Lanka is a year-round tourist destination.
+It has two monsoons that occur in different halves of the island at different times.
 So if you wish to enjoy the western and southern coastal resorts when the weather is best, come between December and April.
 However, even during the monsoon, sunny warm days are common, although evening showers can be expected.
 When the monsoon sets in the West and the South western half of the island the eastern half experiences a fine weather with warm sunny days.
 This begins from May to October.

 Yes.
 Ayurveda is practiced more widely than Western medicine.
 Many hotels offer Ayurvedic treatment for guests and have qualified practitioners to advise you on how to improve your health, or give various types of baths and massages.

 Is it possible to witness traditional festivals in this year 2024?